wimglenn/setuptools-reproducible/README.md

 - The uid/gid of archive members are set to 0, and the username/groupname are set to empty string.
 - Gzip header values set to source date epoch.

-With these modifications, a source tree with the same content should result in a built package with the same checksum.
+With these modifications, a source tree with the same content should result in a built package with the same checksum when created within the same build environment.

+_Note_: checksums are not necessarily constant across platform and Python versions, due to differences such Windows/Unix line endings and Python standard library changes.

 ### Usage: